skymethod/livewire-web/content/posts/hls-video-in-podcasts.md

 - Supports HLS video in Apple Podcasts: yes ✔︎
 - Supports HLS video in RSS feeds: not yet

-I've found at least one show (6 video episodes) hosted by Audiomeans using the new HLS video integration in Apple Podcasts, and used the latest episode from that show as the basis for the analysis below.
+I've found at least 6 shows (18 video episodes) hosted by Audiomeans using the new HLS video integration in Apple Podcasts, and used the latest episode from one show as the basis for the analysis below.

 They use [version 7](https://alexzambelli.com/blog/2016/05/04/understanding-hls-versions-and-client-compatibility/) and include one common (French) audio track using the [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) format, at a max declared peak bitrate of 141kbps.